 Same price as Antigua β completely different investor profile

 On the surface, Grenada CBI program and Antigua CBI program look almost identical: same price tier, same processing time, similar Caribbean lifestyle backdrop.
 The difference is strategic and consequential.
-Grenada holds a bilateral E-2 Investor Visa Treaty with the United States - the only Caribbean CBI program with this arrangement.
+Grenada holds a bilateral E-2 Investor Visa Treaty with the United States - the only Caribbean CBI program with this arrangement, in force since 1989.
 This allows Grenadian citizens to apply for a US non-immigrant visa that permits them to live, work, and operate a business in America on a renewable basis, without requiring a green card.

-At a time when Antigua passport holders have lost US non-immigrant visa access and Dominica's holders face growing scrutiny, Grenada's E-2 pathway has become an even more distinctive asset.
+At a time when Antigua and Dominica passport holders have lost new US non-immigrant visa access, Grenada's E-2 pathway has become an even more distinctive asset.
 For entrepreneurs, tech founders, and investors with active US business interests, it is not simply a travel document - it's a market access passport.

 Visa-free coverage sits at 145+ countries including Schengen, UK, and China.
-Real estate must be held five years; National Transformation Fund donations are non-refundable.
-There is no residency requirement.
+Real estate ($270,000 fractional, plus a $50,000 government contribution) must be held five years; National Transformation Fund donations are non-refundable.
+There is currently no residency requirement, and note that E-2 eligibility requires maintaining domicile in Grenada for three continuous years.

 Grenada gives you US access.
 But US access isn't the same as institutional credibility.
 When it comes to banking ease, government recognition, and cross-border compliance, no Caribbean program comes close to the 40-year track record of St. Kitts and Nevis - the program that invented the CBI category.